iross/MLDAG/README.md

 4) After the workflow is complete, ```distributed/cleanup.py``` will organize the output files
 5) Look for ```bestmodel.info``` file to see best performing model according to f-measure.
 If desired, it is possible to change the metric to evaluate for in ```distributed/config.yaml```

 Training has early stopping in which the run is terminated after a certain number of epochs in which the model performance does not improve.
 See ```earlystop_threshold``` in ```distributed/config.yaml```.

+### Modularity
+The LSTM neural network model is not unique to the workflow.
+To change the model architecture, visit ```distributed/run/model_init.py```, and change the class construction of the neural network to what is desired.

+# Attributions
+Thanks to Tim Cartwright's initial [job-event-log-to-csv](https://github.com/osg-htc/job-event-log-to-csv) script for the motivation behind converting text files into tensors.
+In addition, Igor Sfiligoi and his student Immanuel Bareket [(repo)](https://github.com/emanbareket/HTCondor_Immanuel) for the idea behind representing jobs as a finite-state machine, and this inspired our tensor design.